 The body as a whole favors an oval shape versus the rectangular nature of the Lenovo Smart Display, and while you won't find any bamboo back here, it's arguably the sleeker of the two thanks to the all-black paint job.
 Along with this, there's also support for Bluetooth, Google Cast, and IPX4 splash resistance.

 Pre-orders for the JBL Link View are live right now for $249.95 and shipments are currently set to go out on September 3.

 LG's first foray into the world of Smart Displays comes in the form of the LG ThinQ View WK9, and while we'll have to get hands-on time with the device before we can make any final judgments, it currently looks like the most underwhelming of the Smart Displays we've seen so far.

 The large, boxy design looks boring and not all that aesthetically pleasing, and while the 8-inch touchscreen display itself should be fine, the fact that there's no tilt to it like there is on Lenovo and JBL's options could make for some difficult viewing angles.

 Speaker tuning from Meridian Audio still has us interested, however, and this paired with the two front-facing stereo speakers will likely create a solid audio experience.
-There's not much else known about this device — even LG's website has scant details available.
-We'd expect this to go on sale this summer alongside the JBL Link View and Lenova Smart Display.
+Similar to the other Smart Displays on this list, you'll also find Chromecast support.

 Sony's yet-to-be-announced Smart Display